 - Related technology,

-- How can proximity thinking be used for this situation?
+tools and processes. - How can proximity thinking be used for this situation?

 - The ProxThink Growth Model, for people who share a proximity, has four main parts: